marioyasuo/AutoMapper/Home.md

 New to AutoMapper?
 Check out the [[Getting Started]] page first.

-Also Jimmy Bogard's [blog](https://lostechies.com/jimmybogard/category/automapper/) has useful info.
+Also Jimmy Bogard's [old blog](https://lostechies.com/jimmybogard/category/automapper/) has useful info.
+The new one is [here](https://www.google.ro/search?q=AutoMapper+site:https://jimmybogard.com/).

 # General Features
 * [[Flattening]]